The fundamental group of reductive Borel-Serre and Satake compactifications: The reductive Borel-Serre and Satake compactifications: the arithmetic case

 where $\widetilde {\mathbf H}_{\P, \tau}$ is a lift of $\mathbf H_{\P, \tau}$; the root systems of these factors may be described using the highest weight of $\tau$.
 We obtain a decomposition of symmetric spaces

-Different parabolic $\Q$-subgroups can yield the same rational boundary component $X_{P,\tau}$; if $\P^\dag$ is the maximal such parabolic $\Q$-subgroup, then $P^\dag=\P^\dag(\R)$ is the normalizer of $X_{P,\tau}$.
+Different parabolic $\Q$-subgroups can yield the same rational boundary component $X_{P,\tau}$; if $\P^\dag$ is the maximal such parabolic $\Q$-subgroup, then

+is the normalizer of $X_{P,\tau}$.
 The parabolic $\Q$-subgroups that arise as the normalizers of rational boundary components are called \emph{$\tau$-saturated}.
 For example, all parabolic $\Q$-subgroups are saturated for the maximal Satake compactification, while only the maximal parabolic $\Q$-subgroups are saturated for the Baily-Borel Satake compactification when $\mathbf H$ is $\Q$-simple.
 In general, the class of $\tau$-saturated parabolic $\Q$-subgroups can be described in terms of the highest weight of $\tau$.

 Define

 A surjection $p\colon \overline{X}_\infty^{RBS} \to {}_{\Q}\overline{X}_\infty^{\tau}$ is obtained by mapping $X_P$ to $X_{P,\tau} = X_{P^\dag,\tau}$ via the projection on the first factor in \eqref{eqnBoundaryDecomposition}.
 Give ${}_{\Q}\overline{X}_\infty^{\tau}$ the resulting quotient topology; the action of $\mathbf H(\Q)$ on $\overline{X}_\infty^{RBS}$ descends to a continuous action on ${}_{\Q}\overline{X}_\infty^{\tau}$.